octolens/devcontentcreators/README.md

 - Social Profiles
 - Estimated reach (across all platforms)

-You can find directory in a [public AirTable](https://go.crowd.dev/devcontentcreators-repo).
+You can find the directory in a [public AirTable](https://go.crowd.dev/devcontentcreators-repo).

 ## Edit list
-If you want to submit a creator or remove yourself from the list, please open an issue.
+If you want to submit a creator or remove yourself from the list, please [open an issue](https://github.com/CrowdDotDev/devcontentcreators/issues/new).

 ---
 The directory is maintained by [crowd.dev](https://www.crowd.dev/).